-The “higher” your agency works (that is, the closer to Business Strategy), the more you can potentially charge.
+The “higher” your agency works (that is, the closer to Business Strategy at the top), the more you can potentially charge.

-That’s partly why management consulting firms like McKinsey get paid so much—they’re advising clients about high-level business strategy.
+That’s partly why management consulting firms like McKinsey get paid so much—they’re advising executive-level clients about high-level business strategy.
 In contrast, campaign-level strategy is a step away from low-level execution, so clients tend to value it less.

 McKinsey does provide execution-related services through its Digital Labs business, but that’s not where consultancies seek to start their client relationships.
 Strategy first, then tactics (as I share in my Think, Teach, Do services model).